 - Trains run regularly scheduled trips between Pretoria and Cape Town or Pretoria and Hoedspruit.

-- In 2020, they are also adding a circular journey to Kruger Park that includes game drives.
+- They also offer a circular journey to Kruger Park that includes game drives.

 - Travelling off-peak will make your journey cheaper.
 Avoid September – November to save an average of 20%.